Media mis-reporting HIV rate among SA schoolgirls. True rate is 12.7 percentComments 3

 Al Jazeera: “HIV rampant among South African schoolgirls.
 Country’s health minister says more than quarter of schoolgirls HIV positive, because “sugar daddies” exploiting them.”

 Xinhua News Agency: “Despite marked progress in curbing the HIV epidemic, a high percentage of schoolgirls are still HIV positive in South Africa, latest figures revealed…Schoolgirls tested HIV positive constitute at least 28 percent of female pupils in schools across the country.”

 The figure was also cited in a column in the Sunday Times by influential Talk Radio 702 host Redi Tlhabi.
-And it continues to gain momentum, carried most recently by the Nigerian Tribune and the Australian website AdelaideNow.
+And it continues to gain momentum, picked up by the Reuters and AFP news agencies and carried most recently by the Nigerian Tribune and the Australian website AdelaideNow.

 Variations of the story were tweeted and retweeted, posted and reposted hundreds of times on social networking sites Twitter and Facebook.